Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 View this post on Instagram

-It was last sold in 2019 for around USD 1.6 million, but records indicate that another USD 2 million was spent on its redevelopment.
+It was last sold in 2019 for around USD 1.6 million (INR 13 crore approx.), but records indicate that another USD 2 million (INR 16 crore approx.) was spent on its redevelopment.

 The barn-style main building sits on 20,000 square metres.
 It has eight bedrooms and as many bathrooms, along with an open-style kitchen, living and dining areas.
 It comes with custom-designed furniture, such as a 16-chair dining table and sofas covered in bohemian textiles.
 The house has an infinity pool, too.
 Glass, concrete, recycled timber and natural stone among other materials have been used in its construction.

-In 2019, Robbie spent around USD 2 million on two adjoining homes on Gold Coast in Southport, Queensland.
+In 2019, Robbie spent around USD 2 million (INR 16 crore approx.) on two adjoining homes on Gold Coast in Southport, Queensland.
 They were bought for her mother, Sarie Kessler, and older sister, Anya Robbie.
 Each property has two bedrooms, three bathrooms and a garage.

 Five years before the dual purchase, she had also paid off her mother’s mortgage on their family home on Gold Coast.
 The family home was originally bought in 2007 by Sarie for around USD 300,000.
 It had four bedrooms, three bathrooms and a backyard pool.
 Some years after its mortgage was paid off, the Robbie family sold off the house.